-I wrote a few weeks back about the controversy over the Dutch traditional character Zwarte Piet.
+I’ve written in the past about the controversy over the Dutch traditional character Zwarte Piet.
 I came to the conclusion that it doesn’t matter what the history of the tradition is, whether it is benign or not, or what the intention of the people practicing it is.
 If it is experienced by other people, particularly a whole ethnic group of people, as offensive, it should be stopped, or, in Zwarte Piet’s case, changed.

 Jodenhaas is not the only food containing a Jewish reference in the Netherlands.
 We also have jodenkoek (sometimes spelled as jodekoek) which translates literally as “Jews cookie.”
 It’s a very big, flat, butter cookie.
 According to Wikipedia—the font of all knowledge—there are five possible stories for why it has that name:

 - It was invented by a Jewish baker in Amsterdam in the 1920’s, or was first sold by a Jewish baker in Enkhuizen.

 - It was actually a non-Jewish baker with the last name de Joode.

 - The cookie is big but thin, so you could produce something that looked big cheaply.
 Products that were cheap were often called Jewish, which could be interpreted as a reference to Jews being stingy, or to Jews being poor.